Movement : Automatic Rolex Cal. 3186

 Points of Mention

-This watch is sold with its original Rolex box, swing tag, bezel protector and Rolex paperwork, including a 2015 RSC.
-The watch comes paired with its original brushed solid end-link 20mm Rolex Oyster bracelet with a signed Rolex clasp and flip lock, all links are provided.
-The watch is from August 2004 and is sold in worn condition, but overall very fair condition as you can see.
+This watch is sold with its original Rolex box, swing-tags and paperwork including Rolex service history.
+The watch comes paired with its original brushed and polished 20mm Rolex Oyster bracelet with an Oysterlock deployment clasp, a full-sized bracelet.
+The watch is from April 2011 and is sold in worn condition, but overall very fair condition as you can see, a full case and bracelet refurb can be provided at an additional cost.
 The watch comes with our 12-Months Warranty.